pjtunstall/almondala/README.md

 - CODE
   - Refactor:
-    - Split up theState class: separate the UI from the mathematical state?
+    - Split up the State class (separate the UI from the mathematical state) and, more generally, review the code in the light of best practices?
     - Look out for suitable places to use the characteristic TS object types: enum, interface, union, intersection, extension.
   - Test:
-    - Test Rust.
+    - Test Rust: calculate some known values, fuzz test set inclusion for values in known regions.
-    - Test UI: creation & existence of elements, fuzz test, explore determinstic simulation testing.
+    - Test UI: creation & existence of elements, fuzz test with random input events, explore determinstic simulation testing.
   - Optimize:
     - Reuse perimeter calculation of tiles, also shared edges.
     - Share memory between Wasm and JS.